pablo19sc/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

     * Amazon ECR for storing container images.
     * AWS CodeBuild environment for building containers that run an open-source version of [NGINX](https://www.nginx.com/).

 **NOTE** When deploying ECS for the first time, a ServiceLink Role is created for you.
-If you experience a stack deployment failure due to this Role not being created in time, clean the failed stack by deleting it then re-run the pipeline.
+If you experience a stack deployment failure due to this Role not being created in time, clean the failed stack by deleting it then re-deploying.

 2. To consume the VPC Lattice services, you will need to configure DNS resolution.